askyora/health-alerts/README.md

 ## Features
    1. Check health of each microservices and identify any failures.
-   2. Compose a report of service health.
+   2. Compose a report data for service UP and Down time .